ONSdigital/csvcubed/README.md

 Become well acquainted to csvcubed with our [quick start](https://gss-cogs.github.io/csvcubed-docs/external/quick-start/), which includes written instructions as well as transcribed videos.

+## User Documentation

+csvcubed has extensive user documentation which tracks the release of csvcubed while it is in its beta phase.
+Our [documentation](https://gss-cogs.github.io/csvcubed-docs/external/) can always be improved, so treat bad docs as a bug report.

 ## Packages

 | Name                                                                | Description                                                                                    |